Vitamin D Deficiency Symptoms

 Vitamin D deficiency mostly impacts muscle function, which contributes to weakness and fatigue.

-Vitamin D Deficiency and Depression
+Vitamin D Deficiency and Respiratory Problems

 Vitamin D Deficiency and Obesity